-There are four group study rooms available in the library, three on the ground floor and one on the first floor next to the Silent Study Room.
-Two of the rooms work on a self-booking system, the availability and booking sheets are located outside the rooms.
+There are three group study rooms available in the library, all on the ground floor.
+Two of the rooms are drop-in, open access and the third works on a self-booking system, the availability and booking sheets are located outside the room.

-Your are able to pre-book these rooms only for the current and coming week.
-The rooms can be booked for 2 hour slots (this can be extended if the room is not required by anyone else).
+Your are able to pre-book the room for the current and coming week.
+The room can be booked for 2 hour slots (this can be extended if the room is not required by anyone else).

 Group Study Space